How to Become an Accredited Laboratory

 Note: For laboratories that have never been accredited, this is usually a 12-18 month process.

-The TNI Quality Manual Template is a tool designed for laboratories to help prepare a Quality Manual in compliance with the 2009 TNI Standard.
-The prefabricated sections of the Quality Manual follow the ISO 17025 outline, but are completely fluid so that you can put sections, examples, links or references anywhere.
-The template includes helpful notes, examples and text that can be edited to match each laboratory's particular circumstances.
+The new TNI Quality Manual Template is a tool designed for laboratories to help prepare a Quality Manual in compliance with the 2009 or 2016 TNI Standard.
+The prefabricated sections of the Quality Manual follow the ISO/IEC 17025 outline, but are completely fluid so that you can put sections, examples, links or references anywhere.
+The Template includes helpful notes, examples and text that can be edited to match each laboratory's particular circumstances.
 It can be used by a laboratory to create a Quality Manual from scratch or ideas and sections can be used to update a current Quality Manual.

 View sample pages from the Quality Manual Template: